 Not to attend a musical in Prague is to miss among the best things this city has to offer.
 It’s a musical hub, I say.
 While street musicians are considerably good, it is the Opera that is a must-do.

 For a music lover like me, it was but natural to hunt out churches and concert halls where performances were held.
 The first concert I attended was that held at St Nicholas Church in the city centre.
 A Mozart symphony.
 I wouldn’t have learnt of this one hadn’t a tour guide told me.
 Really thoughtful of her to have dashed across from the other end of the street despite having completed her tour session only to tell me where to find this concert @ EUR 16.
 Surprisingly, there were several Asians in the audience.
-Well, I have heard of Koreans and the choral connection, also that of Filipinos.
+Not surpring actually, as it’s common knowledge about Koreans and the choral connection, also that of Filipinos.

 The month of May appears to get the best of this city what with the International Music Festival also held during this month.
 To say that it is a great festival would be an understatement, it is practically the oldest Czech music festival and renowned.
 The festival is held at Rudolfinum – Dvorak Hall which has a 1,000 plus seating capacity and prides itself on its outstanding acoustics.
 As you would’ve guessed, it’s Classical and Jazz music that dominates the show.
 Tickets are best booked three months in advance of the event for obvious reasons.
 They are available at the Prague Ticket Office Via Musica, located at the Old Town Square.
 A Vivaldi concert is priced at approx. EUR 24 for the front rows, which I think is a decent price.
 The Swan Lake ballet charges are higher, @ EUR 35 for the front rows.
 There are live Jazz shows at hotels which are even pricier @ approx. EUR 44.